cboddeti/googleCalendarAutomation/README.md

-Automate event creation based on data from a csv file
+Automate Google calender events creation based on schedule data from a csv file